 Days 5-7—25% old/75% new

-Days 7-10—only continue to transition if transition has been difficult.
+Days 7-10—only continue to transition if the transition has been difficult.

 BUILD THE RIGHT DIET

 So what kind of food are you transitioning them to?
 You can start by taking a look at all-natural puppy food or an all life stages diet.
-Check out our Food Finder for assistance.
 We recommend considering raw food or freeze-dried raw.
 It’s what puppy stomachs were made to digest, and it’s the best source of nutrients due to being the least processed.
-Even if raw is not their main food, incorporating small amounts of it as a treat or in their food bowl as a topper has huge health benefits (plus, it’s good to add raw to their diet slowly).
+Even if raw is not their main food, incorporating small amounts of it as treats has huge health benefits (plus, it’s good to add raw to their diet slowly).
 You’ll generally want to vary the kinds of foods, brands, and proteins you feed your puppy to help them get a more balanced diet.
 Another way to do this is by adding toppers (like canned, freeze-dried or raw) or hydrators (like goat’s milk or bone broth) to their dry food.
 It’s a sneaky way to trick them into not only finishing dinner but eating more nutrients.
 Always remember to read the feeding guidelines on everything you give them as puppies can eat 2-3X the amount listed for their weight.

 FEEDING A LARGE BREED?

 Big puppies don’t just take up more space on your bed, they also have a higher risk of getting developmental orthopedic disease.
 Sometimes they can grow at a rate that’s too fast for their skeletal system to keep up, so it’s extra important not to overfeed them.
-That’s why there are special large breed puppy foods with a proper calcium:phosphorus ratio and controlled calories.
+That’s why there are special large-breed puppy foods with reduced fat and calorie content to help make this easier.

 BRUSH MORE THAN JUST THEIR FUR

 Grooming starts with the correct brush/comb for their hair type and booking regular appointments for baths and nail trims.
 But you’ll also want to get your puppy a toothbrush.
 Bad dental health can lead to serious issues, and the sooner you start brushing the easier it will be.
-Remember, only use dog toothpaste — the human kind can be toxic for them — and if brushing isn’t going great, get an assist with a dental supplement.
+Remember, only use dog toothpaste — the human-grade toothpaste can be toxic for them — and if brushing your puppy's teeth isn’t going great, get an assist with a dental supplement.

 WORK ON GOOD BEHAVIOR

 Even the sweetest and smartest of puppies need help learning how to behave.
-Start with one of our training classes, and don’t forget to reward their hard work with some extra motivating training treats.
+Start with a puppy training classes, and don’t forget to reward their hard work with some extra motivating training treats.
 Lots of plush toys and satisfying chews make it way less tempting to gnaw on items around the house, so stock up on both.
-But keep an eye out —discard any torn-up toys or small pieces of bone to avoid choking hazards and always supervise chew time to make sure they don’t swallow a large piece.
-Puppies still have baby teeth so only softer bones like tendons and lamb ears.
-Need a little more guidance with behavior?
-We can help with training.

 TAKE THEM ON THE GO